-The total OPEB liability was determined by an actuarial valuation as of June 30, 2021, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability was determined by an actuarial valuation as of June 30, 2021, rolled forward to measurement date of June 30, 2023, using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Discount rate 6.00%

-Inflation 2.50%

-Aggregate payroll increases 2.75%

-Expected long-term investment rate of return 6.50%

-Mortality, termination, and disability CalPERS 2000-2019 Experience Study

-Mortality improvement Mortality projected fully generational with Scale MP-2021 decreasing to an ultimate rate of 3.45% in 2076;

-PEM HCA Minimum Increases 3.50% annually

-Non-Medicare: Premiums for 2022 to 2023, then 8.50% for 2024

-Medicare - Kaiser: Premiums for 2022 to 2023, then 6.25% for 2024 decreasing to an ultimate rate of 3.45% in 2076 decreasing to an ultimate rate of 3.45% in 2076
+Discount rate Expected long-term rate of return General inflation 6.00% at June 30, 2023 6.00% at June 30, 2022 2.50% Aggregate payroll increases 2.75% Merit payroll increase CalPERS 2000-2019 Experience Study PEMHCA minimum amount increases 3.50% annually Mortality, Retirement, Disability, and Termination CalPERS 2000-2019 Experience Study Mortality improvement scale Mortality projected fully generational with Scale MP-2021 Medical trend Non-Medicare - 8.50% for 2024, decreasing to an ultimate rate of 3.45% in 2076 Medicare (Non-Kaiser) - 7.50% for 2024, decreasing to an ultimate rate of 3.45% in 2076 Medicare (Kaiser) - 6.25% for 2024, decreasing to an ultimate rate of 3.45% in 2076

-Medicare - Other: Premiums for 2022 to 2023, then 7.50% for 2024

-NOTE 4 NET OPEB LIABILITY OF THE CITY (CONTINUED)

-The actuarial assumption used in the June 30, 2021 valuation and were rolled forward to the June 30, 2022 measurement date.

-The long-term expected rate of return on OPEB plan investments was presented as geometric means and determined using a building-block method in which best-estimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
+The long-term expected rate of return on OPEB plan investments was presented as geometric means and determined using a building-block method in which bestestimate ranges of expected future real rates of return (expected returns, net of OPEB plan investment expense and inflation) are developed for each major asset class.
 These ranges are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
 The target allocation and best estimates of arithmetic real rates of return for each major asset class are summarized in the following table:

-Asset Clas s Target Allocation Expected Real Rate of Return
+Asset C lass Target Allocation Expected Real Rate of Return

-Growth Assets:
+Growth Assets

 Domestic Equity 44% 4.29%

 International Equity 23% 4.67%

-Income Assets:
+Income Assets

 Fixed Income 33% 0.78%

 100%

 Assumed long-term rate of inflation 2.50%

 Expected long-term net rate of return 6.00%